rlrh/cs3219-otot-task-b/README.md

 9. Run the frontend locally: `npm run frontend` and go to: `http://localhost:8080`

 ##### For Heroku deployment (both backend and frontend):
+1. Fork this repo
+2. Setup MongoDB production and test databases according to part 1 above (if you have not)
-1. Create an app on Heroku Dashboard and connect it to your GitHub repo by following instructions [here](https://devcenter.heroku.com/articles/github-integration)
+3. Create an app on Heroku Dashboard and connect it to your GitHub repo by following instructions [here](https://devcenter.heroku.com/articles/github-integration)
-2. Setup Travis CI with included `.travis.yml` file by following instructions [here](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github)
+4. Setup Travis CI with included `.travis.yml` file by following instructions [here](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github)
-3. Setup CI/CD workflow by enabling `Automatic Deploys from GitHub` and `Wait for CI to pass before deploy` on your app in Heroku Dashboard
+5. Setup CI/CD workflow by enabling `Automatic Deploys from GitHub` and `Wait for CI to pass before deploy` on your app in Heroku Dashboard
-4. Heroku will deploy the app automatically after Travis CI passes tests
+6. Heroku will deploy the app automatically after Travis CI passes tests